 Southwest RSDP

-The University of Minnesota Extension Southwest Regional Sustainable Development Partnership (Southwest RSDP) is a community-driven board of directors working with community members across the region to create and sustain healthy ecosystems, strong local economies and vibrant, self-reliant rural towns.
+The University of Minnesota Extension Southwest Regional Sustainable Development Partnership (Southwest RSDP) works with community members across the region to create and sustain healthy ecosystems, strong local economies and vibrant, self-reliant rural towns.
+We launch education and research that help people understand and achieve sustainability across southwestern Minnesota.
+We support projects that demonstrate public purpose and build partnerships with residents of the region.

 More information